 Some of the uses we describe below are ones you have probably already been involved with.
 Others you may have heard about but never attempted.
 And still others are ones you might want to try to see how they work for you.

-So, here’s a list of nine of them.
+So, here’s a list of them.
 Maybe you have a few others in mind that we don’t mention here.

 - Liquid carrier.
 This is the most obvious, and intended, purpose of a water bottle.
 Staying hydrated in a survival situation could very possibly save your life.
 Keep in mind that the more clear the plastic is, the more likely the liquid could be influenced by outside elements, including heat.